Thursday, February 12, 2009

 Almond Cake with a Crunchy Crust

-So when my friend Sarah described this almond cake to me, I checked out my copy of Pure Dessert, and the picture of the cake looked just right.
+When my friend Sarah described this almond cake to me, I checked out my copy of Pure Dessertone of the most beautiful cookbooks I own, and knew right away THIS was a cake to check out.

 This cake is definitely best made the day before you want to serve it as the flavor is enhanced as it "cures."